 Tarrant Crawford, Dorset

-This set of pages gives a transcription of the 1851 census for Tarrant Crawford, with a surname index, which I have personally produced.
-It was transcribed rather rapidly and has not been independently checked, and it should therefore be treated with caution, particularly with regard to names and places of birth, which were at times difficult to decipher.
-I hope nevertheless that it will be of some help to people researching ancestors in this parish.
+This set of pages gives a transcription of the 1841 census for Tarrant Crawford, with a surname index, which I have personally produced.
+It was transcribed rather rapidly and has not been independently checked, and it should therefore be treated with caution, particularly with regard to names, which were at times difficult to decipher.
+However, since originally transcribing it I have acquired the Archive CD Books CD version, which is clearer than the original films and has permitted me to resolve questionable names and confimr others.
+I hope that it will be of some help to people researching ancestors in this parish.

 The columns shown on the enumeration schedules for this census are:

 - Uninhabited or Building

 - NAMES of each Person who abode therein the preceding Night